SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 description uses the `jwt-bearer` client authentication from
 {{!RFC7523}}, see below for further variants.
 Furthermore, the client needs to be willing to authenticate at an endpoint other than the token endpoint at the attacker authorization server.
-The following description uses the pushed authorization request endpoint defined by
-{{?RFC9126}}, see below for further variants.

-[^oid-fed-ex]{: source="Tim W."}

-[^oid-fed-ex]: Mention OID Federation and FAPI 2.0 here as examples of
-    profiles that force clients to do that?
+#### Core Attack Idea

-Assume that the authorization servers publish the following URIs for their authorization, token, and pushed authorization request endpoints, for example via mechanisms such as authorization server metadata {{?RFC8414}} or OpenID Discovery {{OpenID.Discovery}}.
+Assume that the authorization servers publish the following URIs for their authorization and token endpoints, for example via mechanisms such as authorization server metadata {{?RFC8414}} or OpenID Discovery
+{{OpenID.Discovery}}.
-However, audience injection attacks are also possible on clients with manually configured authorization server metadata.
+The exact publication mechanism is not relevant, as audience injection attacks are also possible on clients with manually configured authorization server metadata.

+In the following, let H-AS be the honest authorization server and let A-AS be the attacker-controlled authorization server.

 Excerpt from H-AS' metadata: